msg-systems/WPF-GUI-Localizer/README.md

 <a id="intro"></a>
 ## Introduction

-This library offers the functionality to add or optimize localization WPF applications.
+This library offers the functionality to add or optimize localization in WPF applications.
 By applying a right-click event to every localizable element (Label, Button etc.), it opens a dialog in which the translations of the texts for given element in any language can be edited/added.

 It comes along with tools to localize WPF applications using either human-readable Excel files or traditional Resources (.resx) files.